 The price of the system depends on whether you choose dual-zone, tri-zone or four-zone climate control - evidently the more sophisticated, the more expensive it is.

-Think about what you might need automatic climate control for - will it be mainly you and one other riding up front?
+Think about what you might need automatic climate control in a car for - will it be mainly you and one other riding up front?

 Or will you have children in the back seats who might be freezing because you like cool up front when you’re driving?